 7. Let the bills sit for at least three days.
 Taste them on day three.
 If you like the flavor, they are ready.
 Transfer them to the fridge to stop the fermentation.

 I’m not going down without a fight and I have hope.
-Here are just a few things we can do:
+Here are just some of the things we can do: Support farmers who grow our food using regenerative farming practices.
+You’ll find this kind of food, which tastes delicious, at your local farmers’ market.

 Bees also face threats from climate change.
-Make individual changes (e.g., drive less) and get politically active.
+Make individual changes: eat more plants, drive less, buy less stuff and get politically active.
 Join your chapter of 350.org and take to the streets.

 Consider growing some food and plant companion flowers near your garden to attract bees.
 If you have a strip of land, use it.
 Watch gangster gardener Ron Finley’s Ted Talk for inspiration.